The Devalued Self: Childhood Emotional Abandonment, Devaluation of the Self, and Anxiety

 tl;dr: When emotionally hungry parents use their babies as emotional outlets to pacify their own unresolved emotional hunger the baby experiences abandonment.
 This abandonment results in anxiety and eventually resentment.
 The baby directs this resentment inwardly at itself resulting in shame.
 The baby feels that because the parent(s) are emotional unavailable, it is their fault and that he/she must be bad.

 The more emotionally hungry we are then the greater in severity our inclination for seeking validation is and the deeper our attachments are to those objects of validation.
-Out of this Devalued Self emerge the conditioned paradigms acquired in childhood through abandonment; that we are not deserving of having our needs met, that we should not expect our needs to be met, and that we are less precious or valuable than others.
-Our existence, which especially manifest in our relationships, are then governed by a paradox; on one hand we have an anxiously driven need for validation, expressing a sense of entitlement and holding unrealistic expectations towards others.
+Out of this Devalued Self emerge the conditioned paradigm and its cognitive frames acquired intuitively during childhood through feelings of abandonment.
+Such cognitive frames, as articulated intuitions about reality and oneself within it, include the belief or narrative that we are not deserving of having our needs met, that we should not expect our needs to be met, and that we are less precious or valuable than others.
+The nature of our existence, which manifest especially in our relationships due to the unveiling of our attachment systems, are then governed by a paradox; on one hand we have an anxiously driven need for validation, expressing a sense of entitlement and holding unrealistic expectations towards others.
 But on the other hand, we neither feel worthy of it nor do we expect to receive it, and so we don’t really work towards improving our situation.
-This paradox characterizes low self-esteem.
+Instead, this paradox causes us to exist in a state of limbo, with one foot in and another out, paralyzed by indecision and procrastination, which always ends up making others feel insecure and uncertain.
+This suppresses and eventually kills attraction, trust, loyalty, and ultimately, connection, preventing any real relationship from actualizing.
+This paradox characterizes the behavioral and relational dynamic typical of what we may call low self-esteem.
 There is a sense of being trapped within a perpetual and internalized conflict, maintained by engaging in what is called bottom line thinking, the negative view of your sense of self that is at the heart of low self-esteem.
-It becomes easy to consciously believe ourselves to be bad, or to attribute a metaphysical component to our existence – that everyone hates us, that we are cursed, or that God hates us.
-It is a success barrier that prevents us from achieving goals related to our happiness.
+It becomes easy to consciously believe ourselves to be inherently bad, and we may even attribute a metaphysical cause for this state of affairs – that everyone hates us, that we are cursed, or that God hates us.
+It is a success barrier that prevents us from achieving goals related to our happiness that pertain to connecting with others and, more fundamentally, to ourselves.
+And this of course represents another paradox because one of the most powerful ways, perhaps in some ways the only way, to connect to our own essence is by connecting with others.
 A sense of need combined with the expectation of abandonment and loss is the cause of this existential sense of anxiety.

 Unhealthy narratives arise out of an unhealthy mind, they are basically coping mechanisms.
 These narratives not only prevent us from holding healthy views about ourselves and our relationships, it also makes it difficult for us to truly hold others accountable for how they mistreat us and how we mistreat others.
+Therefore, one of the most important aspects of this equation are having weak boundaries since boundaries are a positive affirmation of a self whereas this negative denial of a self is the shrinking away to accomodate everything else at the expense of ourselves.

 The Biological Component of Trauma and Anxiety